 It happened that one day Lord Krishna asked one of his closest friends, Sudama to keep a fast.
 As Sudama shared a deep bond of affection with Lord Krishna, he happily agreed despite his deteriorating financial and health condition.

 Miraculously, as soon as he observed the fast, Sudama’s financial and health condition improved.
-He himself couldn't believe it, but finally understood that it was the divine Maya of his friend Lord Krishna.
+He himself couldn't believe it but finally understood that it was the divine Maya of his friend Lord Krishna.
 Since then, it is believed that fasting on this day can help a person overcome issues related to health and finance.

-1. Prayer Meets and Religious Discourses.
 On this day, the devotees gather for religious discourses and sermons in the temples, locally.
 Group meditations are conducted and prayers and chanting are done under the Bodhi tree (in Bodh Gaya).

-2. Fairs and Celebrations.
 In Sarnath, a great fair takes place where the relics of Lord Buddha are carried out in a procession.
 In Delhi, the National Museum displays the mortal remains of Lord Buddha for public viewing which is a fascinating fact in itself.

 In Sikkim, Buddha Purnima is celebrated as Saga Dawa, where the monks take out a procession, carrying the Holy Book of Tsuklakhang Palace Monastery amid the beating of drums and blowing of horns.
 The air smells of fragrant incense.
 At various monasteries, folk dance performances also take place.